| Table of Contents

 flight, oxygen and pressurization system operation,

+and high-altitude emergencies.
 Flight training should prepare the pilot to demonstrate

 a comprehensive knowledge of airplane performance,